hyphal-domenico/sawin-lab-website/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the [School of Biological Sciences](https://www.ed.ac.uk/biology) at the University of Edinburgh.
-We are located on the 4th floor of the [Wellcome Centre for Cell Biology](https://www.wcb.ed.ac.uk).
+We are part of the [Wellcome Centre for Cell Biology](https://www.wcb.ed.ac.uk), and are located on the 4<sup>th</sup> floor of the Michael Swann building.

 {%
   include link.html